Book Of Traceable Heraldic Art

 Reserved for members of the Order of the Pelican.

 Source: Österreichische Chronik des Konrad Grünenberg.
 (Page 122.)
-Artist unkown.
+Artist unknown.
 Adapted by Malyss Makneile.

 Pelican In Its Piety (10) §